-Completion of WR 121 with a grade of C or better OR
+Completing WR 121 with a grade of “C” or better, or

-Passing a lower division collegiate writing course for which WR 121 is a prerequisite with a letter grade of C or better OR
+Passing a Lower Division Collegiate* writing course for which WR 121 is a prerequisite with a letter grade of “C” or better.

 Students with A.A., A.A.S., A.G.S., A.S., B.A., B.S., degrees or higher from a U.S. regionally accredited institution will have the basic competency in writing (WR 121) waived.
 Other writing requirements specified by the program remain in effect.

-Completion of MTH 65 or MTH 63 with a letter grade of C or better OR
+Completing MTH 65 with a grade of “C” or better, or

-Passing a mathematics course for which MTH 65 is a prerequisite with a letter grade of C or better.
+Passing a mathematics course (minimum of 3 credits) for which MTH 65 or higher is a prerequisite with a grade of “C” or better.

 Students must earn a minimum of 16 credits of General Education taken from the General Education Distribution/Discipline Studies List.
 These credits must come from courses taken in the following categories:

 The 16 credits must include at least one course with a minimum of three credits from each category.
 General Education requirements for the AGS degree will be waived for students who enroll at TBCC with an A.A., A.A.S., A.G.S., A.S., B.A., B.S. degree or higher from a regionally accredited United States institution.

-All students must complete elective credits to meet the overall reequirements of 90 credits for this degree.
-Elective credits may apply from MTH 30 or higher, any lower division collegiate or career-technical courses.
+All students must complete sufficient elective credits to meet the overall requirement of 90 credits for this degree.
+Elective credits may be selected from any courses numbered 100 or higher (either Lower Division Collegiate or Career Technical Education).
 Elective credit limitations are:

 1. All candidates must earn a minimum of 90 credits which count toward an associate degree.
 Credit courses numbered below 100 may not be applied in fulfillment of the 90 credit minimum requirement for any degree.